Geology and Planetary Science

 Geophysics Instructor Neil Coleman also attended the 2010 Annual GSA meeting in Denver to give a talk and co-chair a session on phosphate mining.
 Three UPJ alums who are in graduate school also gave talks at the conference.
 See pictures below, which include (clockwise from lower left) Reed Myers (Idaho State Univ.), Neil with Andy Hutsky (Univ. of Nebraska-Lincoln), and Jake McDermott (Univ. of New Mexico).

-Our geophysics class was fortunate to have dry weather for all of our outdoor lab sessions last fall.
+This geophysics class was fortunate to have dry weather for all of our outdoor lab sessions.
 Below are photos of the students in the field.
 Clockwise from upper left: (1) Heather using the EM-31, (2) Blake and Cameron surveying at a remote site with the magnetometer, (3) a class exercise running a resistivity profile with the R-50 meter, (4) Justin with the seismograph hammer and plate, and (5) Heather, Brianna, and Blake with the resistivity meter.

 Here are the titles of the class projects the students completed in the Fall of 2010: